marcosgriselli/ViewAnimator/README.md

 <img src="./Resources/banner.svg" height="150"/>

-**ViewAnimator** is a library for building iOS view animations.
-It provides a UIView extension which makes adding animations to an entire screen a simple task.
+**ViewAnimator** is a library for building complex iOS UIView animations in an easy way.
+It provides one line animations for any view included the ones which contain other views like UITableView and UICollectionView with it's cells or UIStackView with it's arrangedSubviews.

 [![Version](https://img.shields.io/cocoapods/v/ViewAnimator.svg?style=flat)](http://cocoapods.org/pods/ViewAnimator)